Undocumented Workers’ Employment Rights

-With a few exceptions, undocumented workers enjoy all of the legal rights and remedies provided by both Federal and California law.
+With a few exceptions, undocumented workers enjoy all of the legal rights and remedies provided to workers by both federal and California law.
 (The exceptions to this general rule, mainly in the areas of unemployment insurance and union organizing, are discussed below.)

 As an undocumented worker, what are my rights under wage and hour laws?